Ryan Shazier: Personal life

 Shazier has alopecia, an autoimmune condition which prevents the growth of hair on the body.
 Throughout his childhood, he was the subject of ridicule and taunting because of this.
 However, with support and encouragement from his parents, Shazier developed an altruistic temperament to deal with the jabs and name calling.
 In May 2017, he wrote of his experiences when his hair unexpectedly began growing back.

 On May 3, 2019, Shazier married Michelle Rodriguez.
-Seventeen months after suffering a spinal injury that doctors feared would leave him paralyzed, Shazier was able to dance at his wedding.
+Seventeen months after suffering the spinal injury that doctors feared would leave him paralyzed, Shazier was able to dance at his wedding.
 Shazier has a son from a previous relationship named Ryan Dean Shazier Jr., and another son born in January 2019 to him and Rodriguez.
+In November 2023, Shazier was accused of infidelity by Rodriguez, and was also discovered to have sent text messages to a reported girlfriend.
+In January 2024, Shazier filed for divorce.

 In the fall of 2019, Shazier returned to college, and graduated in December 2020 at his alma mater, Ohio State University.

 In January 2023, Shazier partnered with the cannabis company Organic Remedies to launch a line of cannabis products named Steel City Greats.
 Shazier says that while recovering from his spinal injury, he was seeking a "safe, natural alternative to opioid pain medications" and that cannabis provided him with a "restorative healing that allowed [him] to manage the pain through a difficult time in [his] life".